 With the MWS Chip Plant assembly complete Fulton Hogan could start using the dry circuit, consisting of a Barmac and Double Deck screen to produce crusher dust while the rest of the Plant was plumbed and wired into the control tower.
 The operational dry circuit helped restore revenue and productivity earlier, providing extra value while the rest of the Plant was completed.

 The installed MWS Chip Plant consisted of a feed hopper, barmac, double deck dry screen with a flow divider, triple deck wash screen and dual split dewatering screen.
 The innovative set-up has met and surpassed initial expectations in 6 critical areas.

-- The Appleby Quarry can now produce Grade 2 Chip and separate out Crusher Dust prior to washing or produce Dust only.
+- The Appleby quarry can now produce grade 2 chip and separate crusher dust before washing or produce dust only.